ymyzk/kawasemi/docs/source/index.rst

 kawasemi
 ========
-**kawasemi** is a Django library for sending notifications.
+**kawasemi** is a Python library for sending notifications.
-HipChat, Slack, Twitter, and Yo are supported for now.
+HipChat, Slack, Twitter and Yo are supported for now. kawasemi can be used easily in your Python projects. kawasemi also provides integration with web application frameworks which makes it more easier to load configurations.

 At a Glance
 -----------
 After installation and configuration, you can send notifications to HipChat, Slack, Twitter, or Yo with a following simple code:

 .. code-block:: python

+   # Python
+   from kawasemi import Kawasemi
-   import kawasemi
+   kawasemi = Kawasemi(config)
    kawasemi.send("Sample notification.")

+   # With Django
+   from kawasemi.django import send send("Sample notification.")

 Requirements
 ------------